Close

 ‘I’m not a doctor though some might say my practice is prolific,’ retorted Barry who was drunker than anybody – completely paralytic, in fact.

-He was obviously much more pissed than either of us.
-There seemed to be no rise and fall to his phrases: every syllable carried exactly the same dead weight, even the silent ones.
+He was obviously much further gone than either of us.
+There seemed to be no rise and fall to his phrases: every syllable carried the same dead weight, even the silent ones.
 His intonation was like Holland, though he was not speaking Dutch.

 ‘The man needs a drink!’ cried Barry.
 ‘What will you be having, Monsieur Jarry?’